 How Credit Card Residual Interest Works

 If you thought you paid your last credit card bill in full, you might be surprised to see a residual interest charge on your next statement.
-However, this might come up if you’ve kept a rolling balance on your credit card, meaning you’ve carried an unpaid portion of your credit card balance from month to month.
+However, this can occur if you keep a rolling balance on your credit card, meaning you’ve carried an unpaid portion of your credit card balance from month to month.

 Some credit card issuers charge interest based on a daily periodic rate.
-To calculate your daily periodic rate, the issuer divides your APR by 360 or 365 days.
+To calculate your daily periodic rate, the issuer divides your APR (annual percentage rate) by 360 or 365 days.
 Then, it adds the result to your daily balance.

 Do All Credit Cards Charge Residual Interest?